 Ever since I started brushing my hair more regularly, I’ve had less hair fall.
 And on days when I forget to brush, I notice that I lose more hair in the shower.

 Obviously, it’s important to brush gently and massage the scalp as you brush, which will help distribute the natural oils.
 I recommend using a natural wooden brush like this one – it’s my favorite!

-When it comes to natural hair care, things can get pretty complicated.
+When trying to implement the best natural hair care tips, things can get pretty complicated.
 My best advice is to experiment and find what works for you.
 You have to take into consideration your scalp and hair type, plus the type of water in the place you live.

 I’m still continuing on this journey, and I’m sure I’ll be updating this as I learn more!

 What’s your current hair care routine?
 I’d love to hear in the comments below!